gitrajat/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/modal/v1/modal/README.md

 Modal component written in HTL that renders a configurable modal view for the content.

 ## Features
-*Content Fragment
+*Content Fragment in Modal View
-*Experience Fragment
+*Experience Fragment in Modal View

 ### Use Object
 The Modal component uses the `com.adobe.cq.wcm.core.components.models.Modal` Sling model as its Use-object.

-### Component Policy Configuration Properties
-The following configuration properties are used:

-1. `./dateFormat` - defines the formatting string for when the list items are set to render their last modification date;
-2. `./disableChildren` - allows to disable the ability to build a list from the child pages of a root page
-3. `./disableStatic` - allows to disable the ability to build a list with static elements
-4. `./disableSearch` - allows to disable the ability to build a list using search results
-5. `./disableTags` - allows to disable the ability to build a list using the tagged child pages of a root page

 ### Edit Dialog Properties
 The following properties are written to JCR for this Modal component and are expected to be available as `Resource` properties:

-1. `./modal` - checkbox to show or hide modalId field
-2. `./modalId` - represents the hash generated for the component path
+1. `./modalId` - represents the hash generated for the component path.
+Field is non-editable.
-3. `./pagePath` - allows to select page path to be shown in modal view
+2. `./pagePath` - allows to select page path which is to be shown in modal view.
+3. `./showModalByDefault` - allows you to enable/disable viewing of current modal on page load without #modalId.

 ## Client Libraries
 The component provides a `core.wcm.components.modal.v1` client library category that contains a recommended base CSS styling.
 It should be added to a relevant site client library using the `embed` property.

-It also provides a `core.wcm.components.modal.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
-It is already included by its edit dialog.

 ## Information
 * **Vendor**: Adobe